b-studios/scala-effekt/README.md

 [![Chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scala-effekt/scala-effekt)

+# Disclaimer
+This Scala library **is different from** the equally named standalone ["Effekt language"](http://effekt-lang.org), developed by the same authors.
+Recent publications only address the latter.

 # Scala Effekt
 The **Effekt** library allows you to structure your effectful programs in a functional way.
 It thus represents an alternative to traditional